 Tour 1: Central Business District

-Start at James Street Commons Historic District, a quaint neighborhood of 19th century brownstones that have been lovingly preserved, and walk past the new Audible Cathedral building towards Washington Park.
+Start at James Street Commons Historic District, a quaint neighborhood of 19th-century brownstones that have been lovingly preserved, and walk past the new Audible Cathedral building towards Washington Park.
 Once there, stop in the Newark Museum, New Jersey’s largest museum, and take in the permanent collections.
 Then take a stroll just a few doors down to the Newark Public Library, a historical gem with unique exhibits and titles.
-Afterward, walk across the park to Barcade, to play a few games and have a sip or two.
+Afterward, walk across the park to Barcade, play a few games and have a sip or two.

 Done gaming?
 Walk along Broad Street to the Hahne’s Building, which houses Whole Foods and Express Newark, an interesting and active arts hub on the 2nd floor.
-Exit the Hahne’s Building onto Halsey Street (you may want to stop by Marcus B&P for a bite on your way out) and head south to Black Swan Espresso for a hot coffee and a hibiscus donuts.
-More arts and culture is just a few steps away at the GRAMMY Museum Prudential Center, which houses musical exhibits and interactive fun for the whole family.
+Exit the Hahne’s Building onto Halsey Street (you may want to stop by Marcus B&P for a bite on your way out) and head south to Black Swan Espresso for a hot coffee and hibiscus donuts.
+More arts and culture are just a few steps away at the GRAMMY Museum Prudential Center, which houses musical exhibits and interactive fun for the whole family.

 On the other side of the Prudential Center arena is the brand new three-acre park, Mulberry Commons, which features plenty of outdoor seating, a large slide, a fountain, and play areas.

-Head back towards the center of town for some awesome dining options near Newark Penn Station, including Dinosaur BBQ, Novelty Burger and The Noodle Shop.
+Head back towards the center of town for some awesome dining options near Newark Penn Station, including Dinosaur BBQ, Novelty Burger, and The Noodle Shop.
 Not tired yet?
 Head back north to Military Park (the carousel is a must) and stop by the NJ Historical Society, chock full of state history.
 Be sure to end your walking tour with a cocktail at the gorgeous Tryp by Wyndham Hotel around the corner.

 Tour 2: North Ironbound

 Hop off the train at Penn Station and walk southeast, crossing Peter Francisco Park toward Hell’s Kitchen Lounge.
-Being that the Ironbound is a diverse, international neighborhood, why not stop in Spanish Tavern, a long standing Newark staple famous for its paella?
-Then, walk a few blocks to the well-known Seabra’s Market, which specializes in food products from Portugal, Brazil, Mexico and Spain.
+Being that the Ironbound is a diverse, international neighborhood, why not stop in Spanish Tavern, a long-standing Newark staple famous for its paella?
+Then, walk a few blocks to the well-known Seabra’s Market, which specializes in food products from Portugal, Brazil, Mexico, and Spain.
 Just a block away is Hamburgao, a take out spot with huge and delicious Brazilian burgers that are a must-try.
 Next up, walk towards the water to Catas Restaurant, and sample their sangria.
-You’re now just steps away from Riverfront Park, a beautiful green space where you can take a breather and feel the river breeze.
+You’re now just stepping away from Riverfront Park, a beautiful green space where you can take a breather and feel the river breeze.
 End your walking tour by circling back around to Ferry Street, where you can sample tapas at restaurants like Mompou, Fornos and Adega Grill.